jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

   two actions of *recaka* and *puraka* are internally practiced, an automatic *kumbhaka* will result.

 - Idol-worship was never practiced by Shama Churn.

-He would ask people to abide by their respective faiths, would impart afflatus to them and advise them to practice *yoga*sadhana**.
+- He would ask people to abide by their respective faiths, would impart afflatus to them and advise them to practice *yogasadhana*.

 - There is no need to take a photograph (of a guru).
 Otherwise in the future you could abandon *sadhana* and start worshiping the photograph and you shouldn't.